-Our Board of Directors has adopted stock ownership guidelines that generally require our executive officers to own shares of our company's stock equal to at least three times the value of the annual performance RSUs granted by our company to such executive officer, or in the case of Mr. Maffei, three times the value of the annual performance RSUs or annual option awards, as selected by Mr. Maffei, with the required ownership level automatically adjusted following these annual grants.
-Our executive officers generally have five years from the date of their appointment to an executive officer role to comply with these guidelines.
+Our Board of Directors previously adopted stock ownership guidelines that generally required our executive officers to own shares of our company's stock equal to at least three times the value of the annual performance RSUs granted by our company to such executive officer, or in the case of Mr. Maffei, three times the value of the annual performance RSUs or annual option awards, as selected by Mr. Maffei, with the required ownership level automatically adjusted following these annual grants.
+Our executive officers generally had five years from the date of their appointment to an executive officer role to comply with these guidelines.
+In anticipation of the Combination and the anticipated compensation scheme until such time, our Board of Directors eliminated these stock ownership guidelines in March 2025.
 For information regarding our policies with respect to the ability of our officers and directors to hedge or offset any decrease in the market value of our equity securities, see "Security Ownership of Certain Beneficial Owners and Management-Hedging Disclosure."